YannCebron/m68kplugin/docs/index.md

 Please [leave a comment and rating](https://plugins.jetbrains.com/plugin/17712-motorola-68000-series-assembler/reviews) if you like this plugin 😀

-Visit the [Project Homepage on GitHub](https://github.com/YannCebron/m68kplugin) for Credits, License and Code of Conduct.
+Visit the [Project Homepage on GitHub](https://github.com/YannCebron/m68kplugin) for Credits, License, and Code of Conduct.

 ![NoAI](no_ai.png)